Substance abuse costs the US more than $740 billion every year. Those costs are related to crime, healthcare, and lost productivity at work.

 Level 4, Medically-Managed Intensive Inpatient Services

 People whose long-term addictions have caused them physical harm need this level of care.
 It not only involves drug and alcohol counseling but also access to nursing care, prescription drugs, and other medical services.
-Medicare Part A covers limited home health care, and Medicare Part D and certain Medicare Advantage plans cover prescription drugs.
+Medicare Part A covers limited home health care, and Medicare Part D and certain Medicare Advantage (Part C) plans cover prescription drugs.

 Medicare Coverage and Overdoses